Quantum computation of conical intersections on a programmable superconducting quantum processor

 where $\kappa_{pq}$ is an anti-Hermitian matrix for orbital rotations (see Fig. \ref{fig:flowchart}a).
-Thus, apart from the wavefunction parameters in $|\Psi_{\mathrm{act}}\rangle$, $\kappa_{pq}$ also needs to be determined by the variational principle.
-For simplicity, we will denote these two sets of parameters by $\mathbf{x}_c$ and $\mathbf{x}_o$, respectively.
+Thus, apart from the wavefunction parameters in $|\Psi_{\mathrm{act}}^I\rangle$, $\kappa_{pq}$ also needs to be determined by the variational principle.
+For simplicity, we will denote these two sets of parameters by $\mathbf{x}_c^I$ and $\mathbf{x}_o$ for parameters of wavefunctions and orbitals, respectively.

-The flowchart used for optimizing $\mathbf{x}_c$ and $\mathbf{x}_o$ in this work is summarized in Fig. \ref{fig:flowchart}b.
-The whole procedure involves two closed-loop iterative processes: one for optimizing $\mathbf{x}_c$ using the hybrid quantum-classical VQE and the other for optimizing $\mathbf{x}_c$ on classical computers.
+The flowchart of VQE-SA-CASSCF for optimizing $\mathbf{x}_c^I$ and $\mathbf{x}_o$ used in this work is summarized in Fig. \ref{fig:flowchart}b.
+The whole procedure involves two closed-loop iterative processes: one for optimizing $\mathbf{x}_c^I$ using the hybrid quantum-classical VQE and the other for optimizing $\mathbf{x}_o$ on classical computers.
 Details of this two-step VQE-SA-CASSCF procedure are described as follows:

 (1) Perform a Hartree-Fock calculation to obtain an initial set of MOs.

 (2) Construct the active space Hamiltonian using the obtained MOs and apply a fermion-to-qubit transformation to obtain a qubit Hamiltonian.